1. A great castle!

-The big, big fiesta in Alicante (aka fogueres in Valenciano).
+The big, big fiesta in Alicante (aka fogueres in Valenciano, the local dialect).
 Hogueras translates as bonfires in English, and they run over several days at the end of June around the fiesta de San Juan, with serious fireworks and colourful processions with giant figures (cabezudos) through the city centre.

 This tram trip delivers two things; firstly, a scenic ride along the coast with the kind of views you’ll never get from the road, and secondly, you get to visit my favourite town, Villajoyosa, about 50 minutes up the line.
 And it costs less than €5 each way.

 Head for the underground tram stop in the middle of Plaza de Luceros and take tram L1 towards Benidorm.
 Sit on the right for the best views.
 Info here.